mckinsey/vizro/vizro-ai/docs/pages/user-guides/customize-vizro-ai.md

 ### Setting model via string for ease of use

 We have created shortcuts with sensible defaults (mainly setting `temperature=0`) for some common vendors.
 These models can be chosen by using the string format in the tabs below.
-If no model is provided, the default (currently `"gpt-4o-mini"`) is selected.
+If no model is given, the default (currently `"gpt-4o-mini"`) is selected.

 ```py
 vizro_ai = VizroAI(model="<chosen model>")